Acute Stress Syndrome Stabilization Remote (ASSYST-R) Procedure Online Training

 A portion of the ASSYST-Remote Online Training will go to the AMAMECRISIS Foundation (Non-profit Mexican Organization Founded in 1998) for its Humanitarian and Research Projects.

-Everyone who registers will receive access to the training recording to watch at their convenience for one month following their purchase.
+Everyone who registers will receive access to the training recording to watch at their convenience for 90-days following their purchase.

 Skill Level: Advanced